MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

 #### Purpose

-By examining the lived experiences of Self employed people with disabilities in SSA , this study aims to uncover:
+By examining the lived experiences of Self employed people with disabilities in SSA, this study aims to uncover:

-•⁠  ⁠Where digital inclusion efforts are working?
+- Where digital inclusion efforts are working?
-•⁠  ⁠Where they fall short?
+- Where they fall short?
-•⁠  ⁠What usability, access, and systemic barriers persist?
+- What usability, access, and systemic barriers persist?

-The findings will surface actionable insights to inform more inclusive tech ecosystems.

 ---